 Thank you for your interest in Sudbury’s Rural and Northern Immigration Pilot Program (RNIP).
 Below you will find more information for Sudbury employers who are seeking to participate in the program.
 Any community related questions should be directed to [email protected].
 For all other inquiries, please visit the IRCC website.

-Employers may be approved as a Sudbury RNIP employer through the Employer Stream when they find a foreign national they wish to hire.
+Companies may be approved as a Sudbury RNIP employer through the Employer Stream when they find a foreign national they wish to hire.
 This stream is separate from the candidate stream and draw process.

 In order to be approved to participate in the Sudbury RNIP under the Employer Stream, the employer must:

 - Be located within the boundaries of the City of Greater Sudbury or within commutable distance, as defined by the Ministerial Instructions.

 - Have been in active business in Greater Sudbury for at least 1 year prior to providing the candidate a job offer.
 The employer may be required to provide operation history documented through financial information and/or prepared financials, bank statements, letters patent, and tax filings to the Sudbury RNIP Coordinator upon request.